lina-boljka/NorESM2.2-nudging-main/docs/source/Install-NorESM2.2.rst

   that this is a preliminary (in development) version of the model and has not yet been released.
 Thus, care must be taken when using the results of this model version (pre-release).
-Also, only a limited number of compsets is presently working.
+Also, only a limited number of compsets are presently working.

 ---------------------